CodeJonesW/Wills_Blog/assets/blog-posts/aero-press-ai.md

 Last week GPTChat was released by OpenAi and since the internet has been going a bit crazy for a good reason.
 This technology will disrupt many industries in the coming years as well as empower humans to become super learners.
 Today I wanted to become better at making coffee and expresso with an aeropress.
 Here is what I learned.

-## What is the best to get delicious coffee from an aero press
+## How to get delicious coffee from an aero press

 There are many ways to make delicious coffee using an AeroPress.
 Some people prefer to use a medium-fine grind, while others like a finer grind.
 Generally, it is best to experiment and find the method that works best for your taste preferences.
 To make coffee with an AeroPress, follow these steps: